revgrid/revgrid/etc/revgrid.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses
     // Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses
-    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (ae-forgotten-export) The symbol "CellEditor" needs to be exported by the entry point public-api.d.ts
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "revgrid" does not have an export "CellEditor" getCellEditorAt?: (this: void, columnIndex: number, rowIndex: number, editorName: string, cellEvent: ViewCell) => CellEditor | undefined;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@method" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses
-    // Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses
     // Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses
     // Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses
     // Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses